jerry-ye-xu/etf_tracker/README.md

 ## Worklog

+- 0.0.11-rc | 19/01/20: Add links, about page, hover for dropdown, links to tickers, `json_script` for passing data to d3js.
+- 0.0.10-rc | 18/01/20: Moved Bulma to actual html templates not just `bulma_testing.html`.
+Sorted out the `MEDIA_URL` and `MEDIA_ROOT` issue.
+- 0.0.09-rc | 18/01/20: Changed CSS to Bulma.
+Built `fund_daily_update.py` that directly updates the DB.
-- 0.0.8-rc | 12/01/20: Added `views` to display data on webpage for `ListView`.
+- 0.0.08-rc | 12/01/20: Added `views` to display data on webpage for `ListView`.
-- 0.0.7-rc | 12/01/20: Add Django backend with models and initial database schema and data migrations.
+- 0.0.07-rc | 12/01/20: Add Django backend with models and initial database schema and data migrations.
 Allow for `fund_package` to be an installable package within the Django backend.
-- 0.0.6-rc | 11/01/20: Add logging to `fund_sma.py`.
+- 0.0.06-rc | 11/01/20: Add logging to `fund_sma.py`.
 Fix issues with `main.py`, you have to retrieve fund by indexing and not `for f in ALL_FUNDS` etc.
-- 0.0.5-rc | 30/12/19: Add `mypy` checks, mostly done except the unresolved issue documented.
+- 0.0.05-rc | 30/12/19: Add `mypy` checks, mostly done except the unresolved issue documented.
 Added backup and restoring of class variables.
-- 0.0.4-rc | 25/12/19: Added checks for API calls, and return `False` if call fails.
+- 0.0.04-rc | 25/12/19: Added checks for API calls, and return `False` if call fails.
 Tested `main.py` function.
-- 0.0.3-rc | 23/12/19: Added `run_daily_update()` to `fund_sma.py`.
+- 0.0.03-rc | 23/12/19: Added `run_daily_update()` to `fund_sma.py`.
 Implement the function indefinitely in the `main.py` function.
 Refactored some functions.
-- 0.0.2-rc | 22/12/19: Re-wrote storage and retrieval for SMA prices instead of daily prices.
+- 0.0.02-rc | 22/12/19: Re-wrote storage and retrieval for SMA prices instead of daily prices.
 Ensure an empty object is returned if API call limit is reached.
-- 0.0.1-rc | 08/12/19: Confirmed API key, setup `fund` object for daily prices.
+- 0.0.01-rc | 08/12/19: Confirmed API key, setup `fund` object for daily prices.